Jyothi181/Logic-Gates-using-LTspice/README.md

 Tool : LTspice
 Technology : C5N technology

-Report PDF: Documentation of the design process and analysis results.
-: Detailed report on the .

-LTspice Simulation Files: .asc files for LTspice simulations for each logic gate.
+LTspice Simulation Files: Files with .asc extension represents LTspice simulation files for each logic gate.
-: LTspice simulation file for the AND gate.
+AND.asc : LTspice simulation file for the AND gate.
-: LTspice simulation file for the OR gate.
+OR.asc : LTspice simulation file for the OR gate.
-: LTspice simulation file for the NOT gate.
+NOT.asc : LTspice simulation file for the NOT gate.

 # CIRCUIT DETAILS